lzinga/TTTWeightedTraitorSelection/README.md

 # Group Extra Weight
 This feature was requested by a user, with it you have the ability to give certain groups extra weight.
 For example you can have donators get 1 or 2 extra weight every round to increase their chances of being traitor more often.
 Like the `database.txt` file a `groupweight-template.txt` will be generated with an example (like below) that you can use.
 You can also just create the file yourself and name it `groupweight.txt` and make sure it is in `/data/weightsystem/` folder.

-As of 1.2.0, you can now also use this system to cap a player's chances of being a traitor when assigned to a group as well.
+As of 1.2.0, you can now also use this system to cap a player's percentage of being a traitor when assigned to a group as well.

 ```json
 { "1":{ "MaxWeight":10, "GroupName":"[GroupName]", "MinWeight":0, "cappedWeight":10 }, "2":{ "MaxWeight":10, "GroupName":"[AnotherGroupName]", "MinWeight":5, "cappedWeight": 100 } }
 ```

+In the above example, the first entry would grant a random weight gain of 0 to 10 each round, but the player would never be allowed to gain weight allowing them to go above a 10% chance to be a traitor in a round.
+In the second example, the weight gain is 5 to 10 points, but the player can go up to 100% chance.

+If you would like to not have bonus weight gain, set both MinWeight and MaxWeight to 0.

 If you do not want to use this feature simply don't have a file named `groupweight.txt` in the `/data/weightsystem/` folder with a proper configuration.